Saran-nns/sorn/paper/paper.md

                                     _nu=num_features,time_steps=1)
 ```

-To turn off any plasticity mechanisms during simulation or training phase, you can use freeze argument.
-For example to stop intrinsic plasticity during training phase,
+To turn off any plasticity mechanisms during the simulation or training phase, you can use the argument `freeze`.
+For example, to stop intrinsic plasticity during the training phase,

 ```python